blakegillon/100-days-of-code/r1-log.md

 Began adding auth to YelpCamp

 ### 2 Nov - 21 Nov
-In Europe :D - listening to Front End Happy Hour.
+In Europe :D - listening to Front End Happy Hour/ and hopefully attending AngularConnect.